ChuckM/spi-term/README.md

 All of the software that DEC wrote could use either terminal, what is more they could change their behavior based on which terminal they were interfacing to.
 They did that by virtue of the terminal sending an "identifier" string when asked by the computer.

-The letters and the font used were up to the terminal although there were somethings you could change like bold, underlining, reverse video, or flashing.
-And even terminals that were character driven, some characters were lines and curves so you could build simple boxes.
+The letters and the font used were up to the terminal although there were somethings you could change like bold, underlining, reverse video, or blinking text.
+Some terminals included characters which were simply line segments and you could combine them to create simple boxes on the screen.

-On the computer side, all of the communication goes across the serial line so from an I/O perspective that is fairly simple.
-And all of the 'features' of the terminal are accessed by sending special "escape" characters that the  terminal interpreted not as characters to display but as an operation to perform such as moving the cursor, clearing the screen, or changing the display attributes of the next character on the screen.
+All of the communication between the computer and the terminal was across the serial line so from an I/O perspective that is fairly simple.
+All of the 'features' of the terminal are accessed by sending special "escape" characters that the terminal interpreted not as characters to display but as an operation to perform such as moving the cursor, clearing the screen, or changing the display attributes of the next character on the screen.

-Terminals would also typically have a keyboard that the _terminal_ would scan and watch of key presses and translate those key presses into characters that would be sent back over the serial line to the computer.
+Terminals would also typically have a keyboard that the _terminal_ would scan and watch of key presses and translate those key presses into characters.
+Typed characters would be sent back over the serial line to the computer.

 This was all of the I/O needed in my college career to teach an entire computer science curriculum!
 And once one understood all of the